Winegrowers Supplies - Flotation filters - for Must (juice) clarification, also for cider and wine after fermentation

 Now there is the process of 'flotation clarification', which has for a long time been used in sewage treatment.

-The clarification procedure is based on inserting minute gas or air bubbles into the liquid.
-These attach themselves to the
+The clarification procedure is based on inserting minute air or gas bubbles into the liquid; Nitrogen is necessary for wine or cider in order to avoid oxidation problems later.

 The sludge particles remain there and form into a solid sludge-cake.
 This cake mass can be continually skimmed off from the surface, or more usually after complete separation you drain off the clear liquid through the final drain outlet at the bottom of the tank.

 Lower investment cost,